BellaMrx/DOM_Document-Object-Model/README.md

  4. Access elements in the DOM
  5. Change HTML element, attribute or style
  6. React to JavaScript events
+ 7. Handle the events with the *event handler*

 ---------------------------------------------

 ## 1. Introduction to the DOM of an HTML document